 200 and up ACLs

-The Rackspace standard for site-to-site VPNs is to use a cryptographic map access-list name starting at 200.
+The Rackspace standard for site-to-site Virtual Private Networks (VPNs) is to use a cryptographic map ACL name starting at 200.
 Each site-to-site VPN configuration increments by 1.
-Be cautious if you update a VPN access-list.
-The firewall’s cryptographic engine uses this access-list as its means to build the encryption domains and SPIs for VPN tunnels.
-If you update the access-list with IP space that overlaps with another VPN tunnel, you can cause network degradation for these VPN tunnels.
+Be cautious if you update a VPN ACL.
+The firewall’s cryptographic engine uses this ACL as its means to build the encryption domains and SPIs for VPN tunnels.
+If you update the ACL with IP space that overlaps with another VPN tunnel, you can cause network degradation for these VPN tunnels.

 FW-DMZ-SVRS, DMZ, or 99 ACL

-This access-list is dedicated to your DMZ segment.
+This ACL is dedicated to your DMZ segment.
 If you have a DMZ, you must have a deny statement that prevents the DMZ from communicating with the INSIDE segment.
 The deny statement prevents intersegment communication.
-If intersegment communication is required, you must create a permit access-list rule and move it to above the encompassing deny statement.
+If intersegment communication is required, you must create a permit ACL rule and move it to above the encompassing deny statement.

 nonat or 102 ACL

-This access-list is dedicated to Network Address Translation (NAT) bypass, or the feature called NAT0, and is used in Cisco firewall code versions earlier than 8.3.
+This ACL is dedicated to Network Address Translation (NAT) bypass, or the feature called NAT0, and is used in Cisco firewall code versions earlier than 8.3.
 On code versions earlier than 8.3, the Rackspace standard for Cisco firewalls requires NAT to occur as a packet moves from one interface to another.

 Occasionally, you might not want this action to occur.
 An example is when two internal segments are communicating with each other or VPN traffic.
-If your firewall is on a code version later than 8.3, this NAT bypass access-list is no longer needed and can be removed.
+If your firewall is on a code version later than 8.3, this NAT bypass ACL is no longer needed, and you can remove it.
 This syntax is likely the remnant of unused configuration after a mass code upgrade.

 CLIENTVPN, ANYCONNECT-VPN, or 103 ACL

-This access-list is dedicated to your AnyConnect or Internet Protocol security (IPsec) client VPN’s access.
-This access-list determines what traffic is sent across your client VPN.
-You can have a second access-list applied to individual access further filtering this VPN traffic.
+This ACL is dedicated to your AnyConnect® or IP security (IPsec) client VPN’s access.
+This ACL determines what traffic is sent across your client VPN.
+You can have a second ACL applied to individual access further filtering this VPN traffic.